-Automake macros (from here on referred to as variables) generally follow a uniform naming scheme that makes it easy to decide how programs (and other derived objects) are built, and how they are installed.
+Automake variables generally follow a uniform naming scheme that makes it easy to decide how programs (and other derived objects) are built, and how they are installed.
 This scheme also supports configure time determination of what should be built.

 At make time, certain variables are used to determine which objects are to be built.
 The variable names are made of several pieces which are concatenated together.